How We Can Help

 It is almost invariably a requirement that, as part of completing the proposal form, a copy of Counsel’s written opinion on the merits of the case is provided.
 This will have to be obtained and paid for on the basis set out in our retainer letter.

 In considering this type of cover, it is imperative that you ascertain how you will be able to fund the premium.
-Although, in the past, it was possible for the Court to order your opponent to repay you this premium if you win your case, this is no longer the case.
 If the premium is deferred it will be payable out of your damages.
 Alternatively, if not deferred, it will be payable at the outset.